Imperial Preceptor: The end of the Imperial Preceptor

 The Yuan dynasty ended in 1368, after the armies of the Ming dynasty captured the capital city, Khanbaliq (modern-day Beijing).
 This followed decades of struggle for the Yuan dynasty, including natural disasters, like flooding and droughts, and the Red Turban Rebellion (1351).

-Due to the weakening of the government and the Yuan Emperor's (Emperor Huizong) reliance on local Warlords' armies, it led to his desire of keeping his seat of power to vanish.
-Emperor Huizong eventually fled North to the city of Shangdu, leaving the capital open to be captured by the Ming armies.
+Due to the weakening of the government and the Yuan Emperor's (Emperor Huizong) reliance on local warlords' armies, Emperor Huizong eventually fled North to the city of Shangdu, leaving the capital open to be captured by the Ming armies.

 At the capture of Khanbaliq in 1368, the Ming dynasty was founded by Zhu Yuanzhang, also called the Hongwu Emperor.
 As the Yuan dynasty was founded by Mongols, the Hongwu Emperor passed many edicts that were intended to purify China of their influence while also forbidding many Mongol practices.

 The Hongwu Emperor changed the basic structure of the government.
 The system was used by the Qing dynasty after them, lasting up until 1911/12.
 One of the changes that was made was the revoking of the Imperial Preceptor title.
 When Zhu came to power and the Ming dynasty was established, the role of the Imperial Preceptor was abolished, and their responsibilities and roles were divided.
 Titles of lesser importance were created, and the people that carried these new titles were given the Imperial Preceptor's previous responsibilities.
 However, these new titles were granted to very few people, mainly due to political reasons.

 During the reign of the second emperor of the Ming dynasty, the Yongle Emperor, ties with Tibet were strengthened, especially through religious teachings.
 The Yongle Emperor hosted many Tibetan teachers with the most famous and highest regarded being Dezhin Shekpa.
 Shekpa was the only one to be recognised as the emperor's personal preceptor.
 Because of this, Shekpa was granted a lengthy title often shortened to Rúlái dàbǎo fǎwáng (如來大寶法王), meaning "Tathāgata Great Precious Dharma King".
 The highest title to be granted to a Tibetan teacher during the Ming period, it was the equivalent of being granted the title of Imperial Preceptor.

 However, the term Dìshī (帝師; lit. "teacher of the emperor") may also be used to refer to the office certain post-Yuan dynasty officials.